 Notice that for the deployment steps we use conditionals to restrict them only to the main branch because we don’t want to deploy to our “production” environment when a Pull request happens to an unrelated branch.

-You can trigger this pipeline as before by making any simple change to the application repository (try changing again the hello world message again at the aws-gitops-app/src/main/java/sample/actuator/HelloWorldService.java
+You can trigger this pipeline as before by making any simple change to the application repository (try changing again the hello world message again at the aws-gitops-app/src/main/java/sample/actuator/HelloWorldService.java file).
+Once you commit and push

 the pipeline will be automatically triggered.